Oasis-NEU/s24-group7/README.md

 - [Next.js Documentation](https://nextjs.org/docs) - learn about Next.js features and API.
 - [Learn Next.js](https://nextjs.org/learn) - an interactive Next.js tutorial.

-You can check out [the Next.js GitHub repository](https://github.com/vercel/next.js/) - your feedback and contributions are welcome!

-## Deploy on Vercel

-The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

-Check out our [Next.js deployment documentation](https://nextjs.org/docs/deployment) for more details.

 PURPOSE OF PROJECT: Students at Northeastern University (NU or NEU) are often lost in the tunnels.
 The goal is to provide a navigation system that calculates the shortest path from a given source to a given destination.
 The path will include detailed turn-by-turn instructions.
 Developed for the "tunul" project at Oasis, a club at NU. "tunul" began when I pitched the idea to club members.